okjuan/virtual.book/_posts/2024-12-26-japan-trip.md

 The architecture and spatial planning of the theme park was really impressive.
 It seemed like every corner we rounded we encountered another stridebreaking view of the park.
+It reminded me of the architectural tactic of constraining the height and width of hallways to reinforce the impact of emerging into a bigger space.
+It's a method that's been employed by Tadao Ando of Osaka and other famous architects like Frank Lloyd Wright.

 #### Wednesday 12/25/2024 -- Tokyo

-- we started the day slowly to recover
-- I went on a couple of solo walks through the Shimbashi area to get coffee
+- solo walk through the Shimbashi area getting a couple of coffees
-- Z and I walked to Shimbashi station and took the train to Ebisu
-- still struggling with jetlag
-- we explored Ebisu on foot, stopping at a puppy store and a pharmacy
+- Z & I explored Ebisu on foot, stopping at a puppy store and a pharmacy
-- we ventured to a quiet alley and up four floors to a cocktail bar called bar EAS MOR
+- cocktails @ bar EAS MOR, which had great atmosphere
-- visited mall briefly, then walked to Toki Taruza for dinner with my mom, sisters, and B
+- visited mall briefly, then dinner @ Toki Taruza withe everyone
-- took train back to Shimbashi, then stopped at 7 Eleven for snacks on the way to the hotel
+- 7 Eleven for snacks on the way to the hotel

 #### Thursday 12/26/2024 -- Tokyo -> Takayama

 - get two flat whites from INCredible Coffee
-- took bullet train @ 1pm from Tokyo to Nagoya, then transferred to train to Takayama
+- took bullet train @ 1pm to Takayama via Nagoya
-- check into hotel and walk into town for dinner at a nice sushi restaurant
+- dinner at a nice sushi restaurant
-- return to hotel and I fell asleep before 9pm to finally cure my jetlag
+- fell asleep by 9pm, finally cured my jetlag

 Tokyo station was huge and very busy.
 It felt like being in a beehive.